-For most people, bank individual retirement accounts are not the best place to grow their retirement funds.
-Bank IRAs offer very limited, low-yield investment options, typically savings accounts or certificates of deposit (CDs).
+Bank IRAs offer limited, low-yield investment options, typically savings accounts or certificates of deposit (CDs).
 However, they do offer a few advantages for some retirement savers.

 Bank IRAs are ultra-safe investments.
 If you open one at a Federal Deposit Insurance Corporation (FDIC)-accredited institution, the funds you save in an IRA savings account or IRA CD receive deposit insurance up to the legal limit.
 Even if the bank were to fail, you wouldn’t lose the funds saved in your IRA.
 This is the right place to park your retirement cash if you’re super risk-averse.

-There are tax strategies you can take advantage of with a bank IRA.
-If your tax preparer tells you on April 14 that you need to make an IRA contribution to get the most out of your tax return and you have money in your bank savings account, you can open an IRA savings account at that bank and move funds into the IRA in no time.
+A bank IRA can offer a tax advantage, too.
+Say your tax preparer tells you on April 14 that you need to make an IRA contribution to get a better tax refund.
+If you have money in your savings account, you can open an IRA savings account at your bank using those funds and get the tax refund you deserve.

 A bank IRA savings account offers you a tax-advantaged way to save for retirement by stashing cash in a savings account in either a traditional IRA or Roth IRA.
 With a traditional IRA, your contributions may be tax deductible, and you’ll be taxed on all withdrawals.
-With a Roth IRA, your deductions are post-tax, and your withdrawals — including earnings — are tax free.
+With a Roth IRA, your contributions are post-tax, and your withdrawals — including earnings — are tax-free.

-If you’re a customer at that bank, opening an account may be as easy as logging in online, checking a few boxes and funding the account with a deposit from your bank account.
-If you’re not a bank customer, you may need to enter your personal information, choose an account and set up a funding deposit.
+If you’re already a customer at the bank where you want to open a bank IRA, opening an account may be as easy as logging into your online banking system, checking a few boxes and funding the account with a deposit from your bank account.
+If you’re not already a customer at the bank, you may need to go through an application process and connect a bank account to fund your bank IRA.

-A bank IRA certificate of deposit offers another tax-advantaged retirement savings vehicle — but with slightly higher interest rates, because you agree to keep your cash in the certificate of deposit for the length of the CD’s term, whether that’s six months, one year or five years.
+A bank IRA certificate of deposit (CD) offers another tax-advantaged retirement savings vehicle — but with slightly higher interest rates.
+You’ll tend to earn a higher interest rate than a savings account since you agree to keep your cash on deposit for the length of the CD’s term, whether that’s six months, one year or five years.
 Generally, the longer the term, the higher the interest rate.

 As with IRA savings accounts, you can open various types of IRA CDs, including a traditional IRA, Roth IRA, or SEP or SIMPLE IRA.